Basics of Income Tax for Beginners

 A standard deduction of Rs.50,000 is available from gross total income.
 You can claim this tax benefit irrespective of the amount spent on Transport and Medical Allowance.

 The tedious process of income tax return filing and claiming deductions has now become much more simplified with the introduction of e-filing.
-So, being a responsible citizen of India, make sure you fulfil your obligation and file your returns within the due period.
+So, being a responsible citizen of India, make sure you fulfill your obligation and file your returns within the due period.

 Do you like this edition?